Misconceptions That People Have About Tanzania Safaris

-Our guest blogger, Dijana is sharing with you 5 truths and misconceptions she had before coming to safari in Tanzania.
+Our Tanzania Safaris guest blogger, Dijana is sharing with you 5 truths and misconceptions she had before coming to safari in Tanzania.

-- The MUST HAVE a piece of clothes for the safari is a hat.
+The must-have piece of clothes for the safari is a hat.

 Tanzania is the country with the highest density of lions, so there is a high probability that you’ll see a lion from up-close in Serengeti and Ngorongoro National Park.
 During our last game drive, we’ve seen 7 of them eating next to the road, two lions mating between the jeeps and one of them peeing on our jeep.
 So, you never know!

-In Serengeti, you should go for lions, leopards, endless plain and the African savannah.
+Serengeti, you should go for lions, leopards, endless plains, and the African savannah.

 In Ngorongoro Crater, you should go for the wonder of nature and amazing wildlife living in the volcano crater.

-In Lake Manyara, you should go to see all animals together drinking the water, buffalo swimming in the swamp and more than 500 bird species living in this national park.
+Lake Manyara, you should go to see all animals together drinking the water, buffalo swimming in the swamp, and more than 500 bird species living in this national park.

-What did you thought safari is, and then you’ve seen it totally different?
+What did you thought about a Tanzania safari is, and then you’ve seen it totally different?

 Share in comments.